On the shores of Lake Geneva, the battle to revitalize the WTO continues

 Some WTO watchers have remarked that by extending the Appellate Body’s paralysis, the US administration is ensuring that Beijing can’t use it.
 Others also speculate that the US ambivalence towards the Appellate Body might be explained by Washington’s reluctance to have legally binding decisions rendered by a multilateral instrument.
 “The Biden administration may prefer the bilateral way for settling some its commercial disputes, particularly with China,” a long-time WTO watcher told The G|O.

-The discussion to launch a broad reform of the WTO, and what should be included in the roadmap, will be on the agenda of the next ministerial conference which will convene in Geneva at the end of November.
-It will offer a good indications of the ability of the organization to show that it can deliver on issues such as a long-awaited agreement on fisheries or move forward on issues related to trade and health.
+The discussion on how to launch a broad reform of the WTO, and what should be included in the roadmap, will be on the agenda of the next ministerial conference, which will convene in Geneva at the end of November.
+It will offer a good indication of the ability of the organization to show that it can deliver on issues such as a long-awaited agreement on fisheries, and move forward on issues related to trade and health.

-WTO’s Director-General, Dr. Ngozi herself has recently expressed a growing frustrations about the trade-body inertia, even, according to Bloomberg, floating the idea of her resignation.
+The WTO’s Director-General herself, Dr. Ngozi, has recently expressed a growing frustration about the trade body’s inertia—even, according to Bloomberg, floating the idea of her resignation.

 Dr. Ngozi is not the Queen of trade